Afischbacher/Bugr/README.md

 # Bugr

-A well architected serverless application that enables you to create reminders for someone that could use help to find out transportation times, assistance with studies or stock price updates.
-This can be used for anything someone would like to use it for.
+A well architected serverless application that utilizes Azure Durable Functions, Azure CosmosDB and Mediator.
+This serverless application enables you to create reminders for someone that could use help to find out transportation times, assistance with work or even updates on stock prices.